Samsung/tizen-docs/docs/platform/what-is-tizen/overview.md

 ### MediaVision
 MediaVision provides task based inference API; classification, detection, and pose landmark detection.
-It also provides easy ways for a user:
+It also provides an easy way for a user to do the following:
-- To run models with metafiles which describe model information
+- Run models with metafiles which describe model information
-- To run various types of models with Machine Learning API
+- Run various types of models with Machine Learning API
-- To use H/W acceleration with NN Runtime
+- Use H/W acceleration with NN Runtime

 ## Convergence Platform for the Emerging Era